 Dr Fred Dalmasso

-Screenwriter, theatre director and performer, Fred Dalmasso joined Loughborough in 2016, having previously taught at the University of Worcester.
+Screenwriter, playwright, theatre director and performer, Fred Dalmasso joined Loughborough in 2016, having previously taught at the University of Worcester.
 He holds an MA in Comparative Literature from the University of Paris X-Nanterre and an MA in History of Art from the University of Reading.
-He gained his PhD from Loughborough University in 2012; his thesis explored French philosopher Alain Badiou’s theatre.
-He has trained at the École du Théâtre National de Chaillot (Paris) and worked in the theatre industry in France and Ireland.
-He is the artistic director of the performance group collect-ifs.
+He gained his PhD from Loughborough University in 2012; his thesis explored the role of theatre in Alain Badiou’s philosophy.
+Fred has trained at the École du Théâtre National de Chaillot (Paris) and worked in the theatre industry in France and Ireland.
+He is now the artistic director of the performance group collect-ifs.
 His main areas of research are practice-based theatre translation and the relationship between performance, theatre, philosophy and politics.
-His teaching focuses on 20th and 21st century theatre and performance in their interaction with politics and philosophy and movement-based theatre practice.
+His teaching focuses on 20th and 21st century visual and performing arts in their interaction with politics and philosophy.
+Fred is also convenor of the Politicised Practice Research Group whose recent collective work on re-imagining citizenship was exhibited internationally.

 Fred also recently started to work more with film and has made a documentary film based on John Schad’s novel The Late Walter Benjamin, set in 1948 on London-overspill council estate South Oxhey.
 The film Nowhere Near Utopia documents the lives of bombed-out Londoners and that of newcomers to the estate.
 It focuses not only on the very early days of the estate but also the racial and political tensions experienced there in the 1970s and how those tensions resonate with the estate as it is today.
-The film will premiere at the Watford Palace Theatre in 2016 along with a stage adaptation of the same material.
-The play, which Fred directs and performs in, has been touring since and the next performance will take place at The Storey in Lancaster on 27th October 2018.
+The film premiered at the Watford Palace Theatre in 2016 along with a stage adaptation of the same material.

 Further information about Fred's research can be found at Academia.edu.